zwave-js/zwave-js-server/README.md

 #### `inclusion aborted`

 This event is sent as part of the node inclusion process (including when replacing a failed node).
-The event indicates to the client that the controller aborted the inclusion process.
-The logs will likely have more details on why the inclusion process had to be aborted.
+The event indicates to the client that the controller aborted the security bootstrapping process (this will occur after inclusion has already been successful).
+The logs may have more details on why this security bootstrapping process was aborted.

 ```ts
 interface {